FREQUENTLY ASKED QUESTIONS

 For the purposes of this grant program, we consider overall household income and a joint return is acceptable.
-In the event that an applicant files a separate tax return from his/her spouse or domestic partner, we will also require a copy of the spouse’s or domestic partner’s tax return.
+If an applicant files a separate tax return from his/her spouse or domestic partner, we require both the applicant’s and spouse’s or domestic partner’s tax return.

-I didn’t file a tax return last year, or am an international applicant.
-What type of financial documentation should I submit in this case?
+I didn’t file a tax return last year, What type of financial documentation should I submit in this case?

 We recognize that it is not always possible to submit a copy of the most recent tax forms.
 Alternative documentation may be submitted in lieu of a tax return.
-However, applicants must check directly with and receive permission from the Foundation as to what alternative documentation is acceptable.
+Applicants must check directly with the Foundation as to what alternative documentation is acceptable, and must receive permission from the Foundation to submit that material.
 Applicants who fail to submit the requested forms of financial documentation will not be eligible for review.

 INDIVIDUAL SUPPORT GRANT FAQ

 How should JPEGs be arranged?
 How are JPEGs viewed?